resulsrky/nova_voice_engine/README.md

 Developed as part of the SafeRoom Project and NovaEngine by Abdurrahman Karadağ and contributors.

 💡 Coming Soon
+VAD (Voice Activity Detection)

+Live encryption key rotation

+💡 New Features
 Echo cancellation (AEC)

-VAD (Voice Activity Detection)

 Noise suppression module

-Live encryption key rotation

 Let me know if you want this in lightweight markdown format, or if you'd like a split into separate `README`, `INSTALL.md`, and `ARCHITECTURE.md` files for documentation clarity.